Fluxticks/TikTokDL/README.md

 # TikTokDL

-A python package to download TikTok videos or Slideshows by URL without needing to login.
+A python package to download TikTok videos or slideshows by URL without needing to login.

 ## Usage